 Survey of the fungi-emphasizing identification of local species, classification, biological, and economic importance.
 Three lectures and three hours of laboratory per week.
 Prerequisite: BIOL 162.
-Course fee \$50.
-Alternate Fall semesters: 2018, 2020.
+Course fee \$65.
+Fall semester: 2018.

 BIOL 325 Medicinal Botany (3)

 A survey of the use of plants in modern pharmacology and as herbal supplements.
 Topics include biosynthesis and function of plant secondary molecules; selected plant-based pharmaceuticals; analysis of efficacy, safety, and regulation of herbal supplements; taxonomy of important medicinal plant families, and plants as nutraceuticals.
 Three lectures per week.
 Prerequisites: BIOL 162 and CHEM 310.
 Fall semesters.